dartmouth-cs52-16x/16X-git-map/README.md

 This is when the fun starts.
 How do you fix this?

 The cause for merge conflicts is when you edited the exact same line as someone else and git doesn't know how to automatically merge that.
-So to fix you just need to pick apart the conflict and merge it in.
+So to fix you just need to pick apart the conflict and merge it in- continue to the next section to see how this happens!

+#### Deciphering Merge Conflicts

 If you were to do this by hand, git takes the pretty code you wrote and injects terrible "conflict markers" that look like this: